Matdweb/Jamming/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font

 ## Features
-Learn about this app's functionalities and how do they work:
+Learn about this app's functionalities and how they work:

 1. Font styling [`Create Global Styles`](https://github.com/Matdweb/Jamming/pull/11)
 2. For [`User authentication functionality`](https://github.com/Matdweb/Jamming/pull/14) we used `NextAuth`, learn more [here](https://next-auth.js.org/getting-started/example)